 - Regular coffee only tastes fresh on the day it’s made, whereas cold brew coffee stays fresh for 5-7 days when refrigerated.

-I am sensitive to caffeine, so while I love my cold brew, I choose decaf coffee.
-I find that cold brewing decaf improves it’s flavor, so it’s a great option if you are also senstitive to caffeine, are enjoying this later in the day, or just like to keep caffeine at a minimum.
+If you are sensitive to caffeine it’s very easy to make decaf cold brew coffee.
+I find that cold brewing decaf improves it’s flavor, so it’s a great option if you are also sensitive to caffeine, are enjoying this later in the day, or just like to keep caffeine at a minimum.